 The financial statements are prepared under the historical cost convention and in accordance with applicable.
-United Kingdom Accounting Standards, The Charity Commission Statement of Recommended Practice, Accounting and Reporting by Charities (SORP 2005), the Academies Accounts Direction issued by the EFA and the Companies Act 2006.
+United Kingdom Accounting Standards, The Charity Commission Statement of Recommended Practice, Accounting and Reporting by Charities (SORP 2005), the Academies Accounts Direction issued by the EFA and the Companies Act 2006 (other than in respect of the disclosure of remuneration received by staff governors under employment contracts - see note 11 for details).
 A summary of the principal accounting policies, which have been applied consistently, except where noted, is set out below.